timello/ds-sre-practical/README.md

 #### Load Balancer
  * The chosen strategy for https was to use SSL Termination for convenience.
  * Although the certificate is in the repository, it is encrypted using Ansible Vault and it is decrypted during the image build.
+ * All connections are blocked except those that belong to the whitelist.
+That's not the ideal solution.
+There are several ways to minimize anonymous/unwanted connections, such fine tuning the proxy based on the expected behavior (thresholds, max concurrent connections per source ip within a period of time, etc).
+There are also paid services that provides WAF/API Proxies.
+None of them will be bullet proof though.